The type Boolean is one of the primitive types in JavaScript. This data type can only represent two states,

 ).

-Consequently, they are also used along with conditionals and loops.
+Consequently, they are also used alongside conditionals and loops.
 Therefore, it is basically one of the types you will use most frequently.

-To declare a boolean variable in JavaScript, use the keyword let
+To declare a boolean variable in JavaScript, the keyword let

 or const